“Madonna of the Carnation” by Leonardo da Vinci

 The child is looking up, and the mother is looking down with little eye contact.
-The setting of the portrait is a room with two windows on each side of the figures, with Da Vinci’s usual vastness of the mountain scenery on the far horizon.
+The portrait is set in a room with two windows on each side of the figures, with Da Vinci’s usual vastness of the mountain scenery on the far horizon.

 The Madonna and Child was a common motif in Christian art during the Middle Ages.
-Da Vinci’s depiction of Madonna of the Carnation is relatively conventional and similar to those by other artists of the same period.
+Da Vinci’s depiction of Madonna of the Carnation is relatively conventional and similar to those of other artists.

 However, Da Vinci shows the baby Jesus active and interacting with the Madonna rather than asleep and cradled as he is in many other depictions of the time.
 Also, Jesus is portrayed as a human infant, rather than a deity.

 This approach makes this painting relatable and recognizable as a mother with a child.
 This painting is the only work by Leonardo, which is permanently on display in Germany.

 This painting is also known as the “Munich Madonna” or the “Madonna with the Vase” due to the vase of flowers sitting beside her.